Omaralabdullah051/book-mart/README.md

  - I added many features and services for stocking inventory items.

- - I added a About page where I introduced all of our team members.
+ - I implemented JWT to ensure the authenticity and verify users.

  - I added a Blogs page and write some significant questions answers.